Get a cup of tea, sit back and enjoy reading this blog..

 The last temple and one of my favourite is the Gunung Kawi.

-It’s in a 20160920_175817valley and just breathtaking how the temple is graved out of stone.
+It’s in a valley and just breathtaking how the temple is graved out of stone.
 When we arrived there, there were almost no tourists left.
 You can find some information about this temple on the internet.
 This temple has conquered my heart and I fell in love with it.
 So mysterious, majestic and serene.

 After those two intensive days we decided to do a bit of self-exploring.
 We went to Sanur beach, nice area with lots of restaurants at the beach, but not the right the side to see a sunset.

 I am a bit jealous of all the people who are going to Indonesia anytime soon.
-I hope this blog gave you some ideas 20160920_181619of what to do and see.
+I hope this blog gave you some ideas of what to do and see.
 Do some research on the net so you know a bit what to expect.

 But mostly enjoy your stay in this beautiful country!
 The people are very friendly and it’s a safe country to be a tourist in at least that was my experience